-The likely range of human-induced warming in global-mean surface air temperature (GSAT) in 2010–2019 relative to 1850–1900 is 0.8°C–1.3°C, encompassing the observed warming of 0.9°C–1.2°C, while the change attributable to natural forcings is only −0.1°C–0.1°C. The best estimate of human-induced warming is 1.07°C. Warming can now be attributed since 1850–1900, instead of since 1951 as done in the AR5, thanks to a better understanding of uncertainties and because observed warming is larger.
+The likely range of human-induced warming in global-mean surface air temperature (GSAT) in 2010–2019 relative to 1850–1900 is 0.8°C–1.3°C, encompassing the observed warming of 0.9°C–1.2°C, while the change attributable to natural forcings is only −0.1°C to +0.1°C. The best estimate of human-induced warming is 1.07°C. Warming can now be attributed since 1850–1900, instead of since 1951 as done in AR5, thanks to a better understanding of uncertainties and because observed warming is larger.
 The likely ranges for human-induced GSAT and global mean surface temperature (GMST) warming are equal (medium confidence).
 Attributing observed warming to specific anthropogenic forcings remains more uncertain.
 Over the same period, forcing from greenhouse gases likely increased GSAT by 1.0°C–2.0°C, while other anthropogenic forcings including aerosols likely decreased GSAT by 0.0°C–0.8°C. It is very likely that human-induced greenhouse gas increases were the main driver of tropospheric warming since comprehensive satellite observations started in 1979, and extremely likely that human-induced stratospheric ozone depletion was the main driver of cooling in the lower stratosphere between 1979 and the mid-1990s. {3.3.1}

 The CMIP6 model ensemble reproduces the observed historical global surface temperature trend and variability with biases small enough to support detection and attribution of human-induced warming (very high confidence).
 The CMIP6 multi-model mean GSAT anomaly between 1850–1900 and 2010–2019 is close to the best estimate of observed warming, but some CMIP6 models simulate a warming that is outside the assessed 5–95% range of observed warming.
 CMIP6 models broadly reproduce surface temperature variations over the past millennium, including the cooling that follows periods of intense volcanism (medium confidence).
 For upper air temperature, there is medium confidence that most CMIP5 and CMIP6 models overestimate observed warming in the upper tropical troposphere by at least 0.1°C per decade over the period 1979 to 2014.
 The latest updates to satellite-derived estimates of stratospheric temperature have resulted in decreased differences between simulated and observed changes of global mean temperature through the depth of the stratosphere (medium confidence). {3.3.1}

 The slower rate of GMST increase observed over 1998–2012 compared to 1951–2012 was a temporary event followed by a strong GMST increase (very high confidence).
-Improved observational data sets since AR5 show a larger GMST trend over 1998–2012 than earlier estimates.
+Improved observational datasets since AR5 show a larger GMST trend over 1998–2012 than earlier estimates.
 All the observed estimates of the 1998–2012 GMST trend lie within the 10th–90th percentile range of CMIP6 simulated trends (high confidence).
 Internal variability, particularly Pacific Decadal Variability, and variations in solar and volcanic forcings partly offset the anthropogenic surface warming trend over the 1998–2012 period (high confidence).
 Global ocean heat content continued to increase throughout this period, indicating continuous warming of the entire climate system (very high confidence).
 Since 2012, GMST has warmed strongly, with the past five years (2016–2020) being the warmest five-year period in the instrumental record since at least 1850 (high confidence). {Cross-Chapter Box 3.1, 3.3.1; 3.5.1}

 It is likely that human influence has contributed to moistening in the upper troposphere since 1979.
 Also, there is medium confidence that human influence contributed to a global increase in annual surface specific humidity, and medium confidence that it contributed to a decrease in surface relative humidity over mid-latitude Northern Hemisphere continents during summertime. {3.3.2}